 Students in the Ph.D. program must complete a minimum of 39 credits (13 courses).
 Thirty-six credits must be completed before the oral comprehensive exam.
 All students in the Ph.D. program are required to pursue full-time study in the first year.
 Students must take at least one seminar in each of their first two years and at least three colloquia (the Introduction to Doctoral Studies, one in a major area, and one in a minor area) before the comprehensive exam.

-Only history courses at the 300 level or above count towards the doctoral requirements.
+Only history courses numbered 4000 or above count towards the doctoral requirements.
 In the first year, students take three courses per semester; in the second, two courses per semester.
 In the third year, students take two courses in the fall, complete their comprehensive exam, and then take the Dissertation Seminar in the spring.
 By the end of the third year, PhD students should have completed all 39 credits.
 After the Dissertation Proposal is signed and filed, students officially enter into doctoral candidacy (informally known as All But Dissertation or ABD).

 At the start of each academic year, students meet with the Director of Graduate Studies to go over their plan of study, which is a schedule of courses that will prepare students for the comprehensive examination.
 For the comprehensive exam students must prepare three areas of concentration or fields, typically two major and one minor.
 In exceptional circumstances students may pick four areas of concentration, two major and two minor.
 For each area of concentration, students must identify a faculty member who will serve as an examiner.